‘Days Of Our Lives’ Spoilers: Abigail Wonders Who The Father Of Her Baby Is, Hope Is Worried

 — Days of our Lives (@nbcdays) June 26, 2018

-Meanwhile, Days of our Lives viewers will also see Hope Brady (Kristian Alfonso) tell Rafe Hernandez (Galen Gering) that she believes her daughter Ciara (Victoria Konefal) may be with Ben Weston (Robert Scott Wilson).
+Meanwhile, Days of Our Lives viewers will also see Hope Brady (Kristian Alfonso) tell Rafe Hernandez (Galen Gering) that she believes her daughter Ciara (Victoria Konefal) may be with Ben Weston (Robert Scott Wilson).
 Hope will be worried sick over the revelation as Ben is a known murderer, and was just recently released from the mental hospital he had been in for years.
 While Ben swears that he is a changed man, Hope doesn’t want to take any chances, and she’ll be in an even bigger hurry to find her missing daughter.

 Elsewhere in Salem, Leo (Greg Rikaart) will be desperate to find Sonny Kiriakis (Freddie Smith).
 It seems that Leo may be finding out that Kate Roberts (Lauren Koslow) wants to drop his sexual harassment lawsuit, and he may either beg for his job back, tell Sonny the truth, or try to get some settlement money before it is too late.